 August 6, 2014]

 Of course, there is an agenda.
 And Americans need to be aware of it and learn how to expose it.

-Boss Aktuba [Email him] once hid his identity because he worked in the Hollywood film industry.
+After all, the MSM entitled to its own opinions—but not its own facts.Boss Aktuba [Email him] once hid his identity because he worked in the Hollywood film industry.
 Now he`s moved back to the Midwest and works in software development, and continues to use the obviously fake name “Boss Aktuba” because he just wants to keep his family safe in spite of his mainstream–but, to elites, radical–views.
 He writes in whatever spare time he can find.